EtienneBel/SpringBootCloudDockerK8s/docs/articles/article-1-spring-boot-spring-cloud.md

 - ✅ 6 microservices with clear responsibilities
 - ✅ Service discovery and registration
 - ✅ API Gateway with routing and circuit breaker
-- ✅ Inter-service communication with OpenFeign & RestTemplate
+- ✅ Inter-service communication with OpenFeign
 - ✅ Fault tolerance and resilience
 - ✅ Interactive API documentation